AngelaZou/Credit-Card-Fraud-Detection-Project/README.md

 to detect such fraud via some novel methods.
 Here we will apply several `machine learning algorithms` to make prediction.<br>

 ## Dataset
-The datasets(creditcard.csv) contains transactions made by credit cards in September 2013 by european cardholders.<br> This dataset presents transactions that occurred in two days, where we have 492 frauds out of 284,807 transactions.<br> The dataset is highly unbalanced, the positive class (frauds) account for 0.172% of all transactions.<br>
+The datasets(https://www.kaggle.com/dalpozz/creditcardfraud) contains transactions made by credit cards in September 2013 by european cardholders.<br>
+This dataset presents transactions that occurred in two days, where we have 492 frauds out of 284,807 transactions.<br> The dataset is highly unbalanced, the positive class (frauds) account for 0.172% of all transactions.<br>